MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wificxpoweroffloadlist/nf-wificxpoweroffloadlist-wifidevicegetpoweroffloadlist.md

 ## -description

-The **WifiDeviceGetPowerOffloadList** function gets the list of low power protocol offloads to a Wi-Fi adapter.
+The **WifiDeviceGetPowerOffloadList** function gets the list of low power protocol offloads to a WiFiCx net adapter.

 ## -parameters

 ### -param Device

-[_In_] The WDFDEVICE object associated with the Wi-Fi adapter.
+[_In_] The WDFDEVICE object associated with the WiFiCx net adapter.

 ### -param List